raghabendra-dash/Weather-APP-React/README.md

-# Weather Forecast App
+# Weather Forecast Clone

-This is a weather forecast web application built with React and Vite.
+Presenting a next-generation weather forecast web app powered by React and Vite, poised to dominate the market as the premier choice for naval officers and pilots.
+This advanced tool redefines the landscape of weather forecasting, empowering users with real-time insights crucial for navigation and aviation.

 ## Features